devsecopsbiz/cookbook/README.md

 1. In Azure DevOps, click on "Pipelines" on the left menu and then click "Builds"

-2. Select each build pipeline, click the "Edit" button, and select the **WhiteSource Bolt** task
+2. Select the *SmartHotel_Petchecker-Web* and *WhiteSourceBolt* build pipelines, clicking the "Edit" button for each, and select the **WhiteSource Bolt** task.
+Review it.

     ![](img/AzureDevOpsLab-Builds-WhiteSourceBolt.png)